fvdm/nodejs-directvps/README.md

-    certificate       string    The certificate in plain text. privateKeyFile    string    Path to the private-key file,        ~/api.key certificateFile   string    Path to certificate file,            ~/api.crt debug             boolean   Set debug mode.
-This will emit the   true debug event on all API calls.
+    certificate       string    The certificate in plain text. privateKeyFile    string    Path to the private-key file,        ~/api.key certificateFile   string    Path to certificate file,            ~/api.crt
-                                Default is 'false' to save memory.

 ## Load from files